baboug/prepcal/README.md

 ## Deployment

 Deploy to Vercel.
 Set all environment variables in the dashboard.
 The app uses App Router and server components by default.

+Checklist:

+- Set `NEXT_PUBLIC_APP_URL` to your production HTTPS domain.
+- Ensure Node.js runtime is 20+ in project settings.
+- Run database migrations during deploys (avoid `db:push` in production).
+- Add Resend, OAuth, Polar, and AI keys to the production environment.